awodzicki/awodzicki.github.io/cyclisticbikeshare.md

    The marking team is tasks with identifying the patterns between annual members and casual riders.
 The insights derived from this analysis will serve as the foundation for a targeted marketing strategy aimed at converting casual riders into annual members.

 **1.2	Data Sources**
   The primary data source for this analysis is [Cyclistic’s historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html).
 This dataset provides historical bike trip data and has been made publicly available by Motivate International Inc. The data is organized in CSV files with data available in years, fiscal quarters, and months depending on the year.
-I will be using the 12 months of data from May 2022 to April 2023 available in 12 CSV files.
+12 months of data was analyzed from May 2022 to April 2023, which was available in 12 CSV files.

 ### 2. Preparation for data analysis
   The data is organized in rows and columns.
 Each row represents a record of one bike rental.
 Each record contains the following fields: